Wolters Kluwer CCH® SureTax®

 What the Customer Needs to Do:

-• API Request: Include the access token in the Authorization header of API requests to your protected resources.
+• API Request: Include the access token (Bearer Token) in the Authorization header of API requests to your protected resources.

 Wolters Kluwer Product Name - Page anchor links toWolters Kluwer Product Name - Page anchor links to